Curriculum Statement for Geography

 KS2

 End of unit quiz-style assessments of knowledge are made alongside observational assessments and assessments of independent work.
-Assessments of knowledge progression and concepts are recorded on iTrack.
-This information contributes to an end of year summative assessment.

 Impact